-Field trips that require students to ride a bus are currently postponed, in keeping with provincial guidelines.
+Field trips that require students to ride a bus are currently discouraged and only to be considered if a curricular outcome cannot be accomplished from school.
+If a field trip is considered, all health and safety measures must be in place, notably the same cohort only on the bus.
 The status of such field trips will be reviewed as provincial guidelines continue to evolve.
 All international, provincial, and local field trips that require travel are suspended but will be reviewed as chief medical officers of health adjust recommendations about traveling between provinces (learn more about Alberta's COVID-19 travel restrictions).
 Virtual field trips, inclass/classroom field trips and socially distanced community walking trips that follow COVID-19 health and safety protocols are permitted.